-To some extent, trace amounts of heavy metals are always present in our drinking water, but they usually are not harmful to our health.
+To some extent, trace amounts of heavy metals are always present in our drinking water.
+In general, they are not harmful to our health.
 Just as we discussed when we approached the Total Dissolved Solids issue, some elements in our water are safe, even healthy, as long as they do not cross certain thresholds.

-Not all heavy metals are equal.
+Not all heavy metals are equal, unfortunately.
 For instance, iron and zinc are nutrients that are essential for your health.